josekron/TakeBread/README.md

 #Technologies.
 The backend is implemented with JavaEE using Webservices, Servlet, Scheduler, Log4j and MongoDb database.

-For the frontend, I use AngularJs with the modules ngMaterial (material style) and ngNotify (for manage the messages of webservices).
+For the frontend, I use AngularJs with the modules ngMaterial (material style) and ngNotify (for manage the response of webservices).

 For testing the REST API, I use REST-Assured: https://github.com/rest-assured/rest-assured